talk2sunil83/DataScienceExtensions/README.md

 **Thank you for using this extension, hope they make your coding life nicer, I welcome your feedback!!!**

-## This extension pack is a collections of many extensions which a data scientist will use day in and day out on <span style="color:red; font-weight:bold;">"Azure Platform"</span>
+## This extension pack is a collections of many extensions which a data scientist will use day in and day out on Azure Platform, working with markdown

 <h1 style="color:red; font-weight:bold;">